The Embarrassing Side to Digestive Disorders

 - I avoided days out.

-- I hated staying overnight at subsequent partners’ houses and I avoided it whenever possible.
+- I hated staying overnight away from home and I avoided it whenever possible.

 - I avoided car sharing with friends and eventually whittled my social circle down until I had no friends at all.

 - I gave up dance classes, because they were moved to a morning time and my symptoms were worse in a morning.

 - I avoided going out in the morning full stop.

 - I frequently took Immodium if I had to leave the house.

 - I carried spare knickers, sanitary towels, tissues, body spray (to use as air freshener), essential oil (to drop in the toilet to create a film to capture the smell), intimate wipes and a flannel wherever I went.